allanwhite/contentful-mc-uploader/content/in-echo/academy/21-hipaa-and-multi-tenancy/learnarticle.md

 This is essentially no different from you managing your own set of containers on a IaaS provider.
 At Catalyze, our goal is to simplify infrastructure and compliance so that you can focus on your application features and your customers.

-Interlinking: <h2>Explore more topics on Healthcare Technology.
-Visit our Content Archive on the Basics of Health IT.</h2>
+Explore more topics on Healthcare Technology.
+Visit our Content Archive on the [Basics of Health IT](http://content.catalyze.io/health-it-basics)
-<a href="http://content.catalyze.io/health-it-basics">Content Archive</a>